- Why NOR Flash Can’t Be Replaced

 Meaningful relief requires either new 2D capacity (unlikely to receive investment given the 3D transition) or 3D NOR Flash reaching volume production (2027–2028 at earliest).

-My best estimate: the structural shortage persists through at least mid-2027, with spot pricing remaining 15–25% above 2025 contract levels.
+My best estimate, informed by industry-source channel checks rather than vendor guidance: the structural shortage persists through at least mid-2027, with spot pricing meaningfully above 2025 contract levels (industry sources estimate a sustained premium in the mid-teens to mid-twenties percent range, depending on density and grade).
 Beyond that, 3D NOR and potential capacity additions should gradually restore balance — but “balance” will be at higher price levels than the pre-2025 era, because the demand drivers (edge AI, automotive ADAS, AI servers) are permanent, not cyclical.

 Plan accordingly.